n0rbs/norbert-profile/README.md

 ## Published articles & testimonials from projects and engagements

 **Invoices application**
  * Gold recipient of the Stevie Awards 2019 (Customer Service Success) - The award was accepted by one of our global stakeholders, https://www.youtube.com/watch?v=8KO-O80GbH4, who we collaborated during project development.
 Link to article, https://stevieawards.com/sales/ibm-customer-service-success.

+   "_INVOICES application was fully deployed within six months with approximately 14,000 users migrated to the new instance.
+The new instance provided several benefits like a state-of-the-art design, access via mobile devices, more frequent and better controlled code deployments, improved monitoring and security and last, but not least 75% cost savings over previous year._"

+   "_Pursuing excellence in serving its customers, with introducing single INVOICES application and fixing migration related issues, the INVOICES squad delivered over $1M in annual savings, over 50% reduction in invoice retrieval time, and demonstrated to IBM clients that their input is valued and welcomed, earning their advocacy and support.
+The team also proved that even with constrained resources, you can achieve a lot by doing the right work and doing it right._"

  * The first IBM client facing application that is only using the Cloudant database as main database service.
 We're the first team in IBM to achieve this milestone.

     *"...
 I would thank all the teams involved into this Strategic Initiative for the hard work, effort and dedication to keep the date and scope planned for this Release 1.0.
 This is a very big achievement and demonstration of a real cooperation between different squads that are applying Agile methodology, that is itself a success*